avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 Modfication of a fee mechanism is an execution change and requires a mandatory upgrade for activation.
 Implementers must take care to not alter the execution behavior prior to activation.

 After this ACP is activated, any transaction issued on the P-Chain or X-Chain must account for the fee mechanism defined above.
-Users are responsible for re-broadcasting transactions or re-constructing their transaction to include a larger fee.
+Users are responsible for re-constructing their transaction to include a larger fee for quicker inclusion when the fee increases.

 ## Reference Implementation